Moray: Employment

+In 2024, the employment rate in Moray was 71.9%, the unemployment rate 3.0% and the economically inactive 24.7%.

 Economic performance and development

 The gross value added (GVA) in Moray was £1.26 billion in 2003.
 This corresponds to an output of £14,500 per resident and was 6% below the average for Scotland and 12% below that of the UK.

 The diagrams show the strong reliance on the food and drink industry, i.e. the distilling, canned food and biscuit manufacturing industries.
 The public sector is also very prominent.
 Of the total GVA of £1.26 billion, food and drink is responsible for 19% while 3% is the Scottish figure and 2% for the UK.
 Moray is responsible for 9% of the entire food and drink GVA of Scotland.
 Significant areas where Moray has a larger than average share of national markets are in tourism, forest products, textiles and specialised metal working.
 In contrast, however, Moray is significantly underrepresented in the business services area at 15% of GVA, while it is 19% for Scotland and 25% for the UK.